mlynch5187/mlynch5187/README.md

 [![Header](https://raw.githubusercontent.com/mlynch5187/mlynch5187/main/Goalsetter.png "Header")](https://mlynch5187.github.io/)

 - 🔭 I’m currently working on ...
-Practicing JS and ROR.
+Mentoring students in Ruby on Rails.
 - 🌱 I’m currently learning ...
 How to leverage my iB2B experience and software skills.
 - 👯 I’m looking to collaborate on ...
-Mentoring students in Ruby on Rails.
-- 🤔 I’m looking for help with ...
-Improving code refactoring.
-Please share your thoughts!
+A project that uses Elixir and GraphQL.
 - 💬 Ask me about ...
 The Turing School of Software & Design
 - 📫 How to reach me: ... mlynch5187@gmail.com
 - 😄 Pronouns: ...
 He/Him